Skip to main content

 Veggie patch tips for May:

-• Keep veggie crops healthy and growing well with applications of liquid fertiliser for vegetables and herbs such as Osmocote Boost+Feed Vegetables, Tomatoes & Herbs or a certified organic fertiliser every two to three weeks.
+• Keep veggie crops healthy and growing well with applications of liquid fertiliser for vegetables and herbs such as Osmocote Pour+Feed Vegetables, Tomatoes & Herbs or a certified organic fertiliser every two to three weeks.

 • Water deeply at least once a week if the weather is dry.